-Biodiversity is declining in the UK.
+Despite updates to current policy requirements, biodiversity is demonstrably declining in the UK.
 The National Biodiversity Network’s State of Nature 2019 report outlines a 13% decrease in the abundance of species between 1970 and 2016.

 The RSK Habitat Management team can help you with the implementation and long-term management to ensure successful on-site habitat creation and management.